xih0320/MDD-Bioinformatics-ML/README.md

     * secretory granule lumen
     * specific granule lumen

-  * Traditional KEGG enrichment did not identify significant pathways, likely due to the limited number of DE genes.
+  * While over-representation analysis (ORA) using KEGG did not identify significant pathways due to the limited number of DE genes, gene set enrichment analysis (GSEA) revealed significant pathway-level enrichment, including immune-related and inflammatory pathways.

+This highlights the importance of using ranking-based methods to capture subtle but coordinated biological signals.

   * GSEA-KEGG identified pathway-level enrichment, including:
     * Complement and coagulation cascades